Abheelash-Mishra/Social_Media_App/README.md

 # Social_Media_App
 Made using Django, with "allauth" and crispy-forms modules (With Bootstrap 5)

-### Warning: There is still an issue where after you signup with your account, Render throws a "ConnectionRefused" error despite the account being created.
-The work-around for it as of now is the click on the host link again after you sign up to log into your profile.
+### Warning: There is still an issue where after you signup with your account, Render throws a "ConnectionRefused" error although the account is created.

+Once the error does appear, simply refresh the page and click on the "sign in" link.

-The app has the following features implemented
+The app has the following features implemented:
 - Account Creation
 - Account Authentication
 - Post Creation
 - Post Deletion
-- Comments
 - Followers Count
 - Follow & Unfollow Users
 - Likes & Dislikes